 Jonathan: That's kinda racist.

-Another example in that scene is how Dracula offends Griff by saying she would never be interested in someone with such red curly hair, despite being invisible and NO one knowing what he looks like.
+Another example in that scene is how Dracula offends Griff by saying Mavis would never be interested in someone with such red curly hair, despite being invisible and NO one knowing what he looks like.

 Griffin the Invisible Man trying to play charades.